SalmonMbuchi/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 - You cannot use apt-get remove
 - Write a Bash script that configures the container to fit the above requirements

+**100-fix_in_7_lines_or_less**: [100-fix_in_7_lines_or_less] (./100-fix_in_7_lines_or_less)

+Using what you did for task #1, make your fix short and sweet.

+Requirements:

+- Your Bash script must be 7 lines long or less
+- There must be a new line at the end of the file
+- You respect Bash script requirements
+- You cannot use ;
+- You cannot use &&
+- You cannot use wget
+- You cannot execute your previous answer file (Do not include the name of the previous script in this one)